voxpupuli/puppet-openvmtools/README.markdown

 open-vm-tools is available with these operating systems:

+* CentOS 6 and later releases
 * Debian 7.x and later releases
+* Fedora 19 and later releases
+* Oracle Linux 6 and later releases
+* Red Hat Enterprise Linux 6.0 and later releases
+* SUSE Linux Enterprise 12 and later releases
 * Ubuntu 12.04 and later LTS releases
 * openSUSE 11.x and later releases
-* SUSE Linux Enterprise 12 and later releases
-* Fedora 19 and later releases
-* Red Hat Enterprise Linux 7.0 and later releases
-* CentOS 7 and later releases
-* Oracle Linux 7 and later releases

 ### Notes